aredridel/recipes/Sauces & Dressings/Mesquite-Ranch.md

 - 5 g black pepper
 - 5 g rosemary
 - 5 g thyme
+- 50 g tomato paste
 - 1-2 g mesquite smoke flavor (titrate to taste, there is no standard formulation; mine is a dry powder on maltodextrin)

+Blend smooth and adjust to taste